personalnexus/ShUtilities/README.md

 ## Time

-* __ITimeProvider__: an interface to obtain the current time which can be swapped out for tests to simulate time-jumps
+* __ITimeProvider__: an interface to obtain the current time which can be swapped out for tests to simulate progression
 * __SystemTimeProvider__: implementation of ITimeProvider that provides the time from DateTime.Now and ticks via QueryPerformanceCounter

 ---